-"We have a long history of leveraging the talents of individuals of all physical abilities to create value for our clients," Golden (pictured at right) explained.
+"We have a long history of leveraging the talents of individuals of all physical abilities to create value for our clients," Golden explained.
 "Our neurodiversity centers of excellence tap into the unique talents of people who are neurodiverse.
 Karyn Twaronite, our Chief Diversity Officer, saw the success that some technology companies were having bringing in individuals with autism who had strong technology and math skills.
 She challenged us with exploring how this might apply to EY."

-Mitchell (pictured below) shared how EY's initial assumptions shifted and resulted in taking a bolder approach and expanding in new directions.
+Mitchell shared how EY's initial assumptions shifted and resulted in taking a bolder approach and expanding in new directions.
 "When we began to think about how individuals on the autism spectrum could help us, we didn't know what we didn't know," he said.
 "We learned very quickly that the level of knowledge that these team members brought to the firm was something that would benefit us across multiple lines of business including advisory and transaction advisory services."
 Once it was proven that those individuals remained successful and integrated within the organization, and in turn embedded themselves in the culture, they received permission to launch another center.
 "These early learnings and the success of our pilot program in Philadelphia have led to the opening of our second center of excellence in Dallas," Mitchell noted.

-"We have an unusually people-and-development focused culture that serves us well when it comes to attracting and integrating people with diverse
+"We have an unusually people-and-development focused culture that serves us well when it comes to attracting and integrating people with diverse backgrounds, orientations, abilities and life experiences," Golden said.
+"We have created a culture in which our people feel they belong.
+In turn, the firm is truly invested in providing the tools and resources to help them be successful."

 Demographics suggest that once you incorporate neurodiversity into the diversity and inclusion conversation you will impact far more people than under traditional metrics.
 "This is one of the fastest growing minorities in America," Golden revealed.
 "One out of five people have a disability and it cuts across all demographic and diversity groups.
 Although it's not thought of first, demographics would suggest that perhaps it should be."